Woodruri/ECN_Source_Code/README.md

 2. **Data Handling**
    - Always use the provided handlers for data operations
    - Implement proper error handling
-   - Cache data when appropriate
+   - Cache data when it feels appropriate

 3. **Performance**
    - Use object pooling for frequently spawned objects
    - Avoid too too many shaders and textures
    - Implement proper cleanup in `_exit_tree()` (if necessary, you can probably ignore this)
+   - Be aware of async/await delays in the current system

 4. **Server Communication**
    - Implement proper error handling for network operations